Housing benefits

 How can I claim a backdated award?

-Depending upon the circumstances, we may ask you to provide evidence to support your request, for example, if you are ill we may ask for a letter from your doctor, hospital etc.
+This can be requested in writing to your local office and depending upon your circumstances, we may ask you to provide evidence to support your request, for example, if you are ill we may ask for a letter from your doctor, hospital etc.

 What if I am unhappy with your decision?